-Luxury fashion brand RIKA understands romanticised individuality.
-The brand is comprised of the RIKA fashion collection, a bi-yearly RIKA magazine, and RIKA boutique located in Amsterdam's Leidseplein neighbourhood.
-Recently, RIKA expanded into a more intimate arena: the Maison RIKA guesthouse.
+Luxury fashion brand RIKA understands romanticised individuality: the RIKA fashion collection, bi-yearly RIKA magazine, a boutique located in Amsterdam's Leidseplein neighbourhood, and most recently, the Maison RIKA guesthouse.

 Naples-born Mimmo Jodice is an innovative contemporary photographer and avant-garde artist.
 Since 1978, he has been exploring his surreal vision of urban landscapes, creating silent images in black-and-white.
 In his recent trip to Montreal, Canada, Jodice rediscovered the city through his lens.

 Given the importance of first impressions on judging people, places and experiences, Alina Kulesh explores the communicative properties of smart menu design - revealing just how much menus influence overall dining experience.

 Fashion has lived in Film for many decades, and now Film is rebirthing Fashion.
 Alina Kulesh explores how top haute couture houses are illustrating their personalities and moods through the expressive beauty of Film.